 I use Things 3 to manage tasks.
 After I created project in things 3 with obsidian-things-link.
 When I in a document (meeting notes in daily note, an article of a project, area or resource) I write down a task and add it to a project backlog.

 Each evening I look at Things and add timeboxes for the next day to the calendar.
-To plan8 the I add information about the situation to the timebox calendar entry .9 The next morning just typing ;agenda into my daily note.
-This snippet creates the day's agenda from my calendar with a script.
+To plan8 the I add information about the situation to the timebox calendar entry .9 The next morning just typing ;agenda

-2. Configure the periodic notes plugin to create a new notes each day where I outline my agenda and note.
+folder for the daily notes. - Configure the periodic notes plugin to create a new notes each day where I outline my agenda and note.
 I use day_template template for each day with sections for the agenda, notes and a link to the task overview query10.

-3. I use the calendar-to-agenda.py script to transform my calendar into my agenda.7
+- I use the calendar-to-agenda.py script to transform my calendar into my agenda.7

 Areas

-I create for each (private) area where I maintain a standard a folder note inside 02_AREAS.
+.
 I initialize the folder note with my area template.
 The area template contains goal (key results) and regular habits that help to maintain the standard.
 These habits lead to timebound projects with clear goals in a certain (short timespan).
 Finally, I collect valuable information in the resources & footnotes section.

-1. create folder: 02_AREAS.
+- create folder:

-2. Create area template7
+. - Create area template7

-3. Then I create a overview file in the 02_AREAS folder note.
-The overview file use !investor#Habits syntax to create an overview of all habits and key results of each area.
+- Then I create a overview file in the 02_AREAS folder note.
+The overview file use

 I use the overview to regularly check for projects & task I need to start.
 Further I confirm that I do my habits.